- Yield:Makes 3 pounds

 Stuff sausage into hog casings and twist into 6-inch links.
 Refrigerate until ready to cook, or freeze for future use.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
-Set cooking grate in place, cover gill and allow to preheat for 5 minutes.
+Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Grill over medium-high direct heat until sausage registers 160 degrees when an instant read thermometer is inserted in middle of link.
 Remove from grill, let rest for 5 minutes, and serve.